-At Silver Leaf Mortgage we can help you get a mortgage after bankruptcy one day after filing!
+At Silver Leaf Mortgage we can help you get a reverse mortgage after bankruptcy one day after filing!
 Not many companies can help you jumpstart your life after a bankruptcy, but we can!
 We can help homeowners who are 62 and over with a reverse mortgage in which there is no mortgage payment, and we can help younger borrowers obtain a traditional mortgage.
 Don’t wait!
 Give us a call to find out your options.

 Getting a conventional loan after a bankruptcy typically requires a 24-month waiting period if the bankruptcy was beyond your control.
 If the bankruptcy was a result of poor money management, the waiting period typically extends for 48 months.

 If you put less than 20% down on a conventional loan, you will be required to purchase private mortgage insurance (PMI) which protects the lender in the event that payments are not made.
 Once you have 20% equity—because you have paid your loan balance down, because the value of the home has increased, or a combination of the two—you will be able to eliminate the PMI.

 Whether you filed a Chapter 7 or a Chapter 13 bankruptcy, the rule of thumb is that you need to wait for two years to get an FHA loan.
 This type of loan is helpful to people who prefer to put only 3.5% down.
 This can be a great loan for folks who are just out of college, are newlyweds, or just a little strapped for cash.